 c) the spear in the side:

 John says that following this “at once blood and water came out”.
 “The fact that he bled (identified as blood and water) has been held to indicate that he was dead.
 In reality, vascular bleeding indicates that a body is alive, not dead” (Gardner, p73.
 He goes on to cite a medical reference in support of this view).
 There is no obvious explanation for this action by the soldier.
 It is not a test of life or death, because it is stated that Jesus is already dead.
 Is it just to make sure?
 The text says “instead” of breaking the legs, so it should have been an attempt to accelerate death, which is strange if he were already dead.
 In any case, as argued by Gardner, it showed that Jesus was alive, even though it was stated he was dead.
 At this point there is an interesting parenthesis, “He who saw this has testified so that you also may believe.
 His testimony is true, and he knows that he tells the truth”.
-So it would appear that John is insisting absolutely, whether he knew what he was saying or not, on the basis of eye-witness testimony, that Jesus was alive.
-Schonfield, on the basis of the above mistakenly, thinks that Jesus died because of the unexpected sword into his side (p206).
+So it would appear that John suspected that the reader would doubt what he was saying, so insists absolutely, whether he knew what he was saying or not, on the basis of eye-witness testimony, that Jesus was alive.
+Schonfield thinks, on the basis of the above mistakenly, that Jesus died because of the unexpected sword into his side (p206).
 (He believes that Jesus had been planning his survival of the crucifixion, but was “frustrated by circumstances beyond his control”.)

 d) the role of Pilate: